panda7789/docs.cs-cz/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-setassemblyprops-method.md

 ms.locfileid: "74431946"
 ---
 # <a name="imetadataassemblyemitsetassemblyprops-method"></a>IMetaDataAssemblyEmit::SetAssemblyProps – metoda
-Modifies the specified `Assembly` metadata structure.
+Upraví zadanou `Assembly` strukturu metadat.

 ## <a name="syntax"></a>Syntaxe